gschmutz/bigdata-spark-workshop/02-aws-object-storage/README.md

 Click on **Create bucket** at the bottom of the page.

 ![Alt Image Text](./images/s3-create-bucket-2.png "S3 Homepage")

+> **What you should see:** The new bucket (e.g. `<useralias>-bfh-flight-bucket`) now appears in the bucket list on the S3 console home page.

+> **What just happened?** S3 bucket names are globally unique across all AWS accounts — if someone else already owns the name you chose you will get an error.
+The region you selected determines where the data physically resides and affects latency and data-sovereignty compliance.

 ### Upload objects to the S3 bucket